Email FacebookTwitterMenu burgerClose thin

 Safety in India

 Another safety concern in India is personal health.
-Westerners often do not have the natural resistance to bacteria that is commonly found in the water, so westerners are encouraged to not order drinks with ice that could melt and contaminate drinks.
+Westerners often don’t have the natural resistance to bacteria that’s commonly found in the water, so westerners are encouraged to not order drinks with ice that could melt and contaminate drinks.
 Additionally, be careful about how food and drinks are handled before being served to avoid personal health concerns.
-This includes making sure that vegetables aren’t washed in contaminated water and ensuring that utensils haven’t been contaminated as well.
+This includes making sure that vegetables aren’t washed in contaminated water and ensuring that utensils haven’t been contaminated, as well.

 Bottom Line